davidji99/terraform-provider-herokux/docs/index.md

 The HerokuX provider interacts with non-Platform APIs and Platform API variants to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).
+Almost all resources in this provider use the same API endpoints used by Heroku CLI or the web UI itself.

 Almost all resources in this provider require official Heroku provider resources as a prerequisite.
 Essentially, this provider is designed to supplement, not supplant, the official Heroku provider.